 SCAMP (the System for Capture of Asteroid and Meteorite Paths) is a network of all-sky digital cameras based in the UK

-Any meteorites recovered using SCAMP will be donated to UK museums or universities, along with all images and data recorded.
+Any meteorites recovered using SCAMP will be donated to the UK Natural History Museum or other UK museums or universities, along with all images and data recorded.

 SCAMP is part of an international effort to recover meteorites that are seen to fall and to pair them with their pre-entry orbits.
 So, for example if a Martian meteorite falls (about 135 pieces of Mars have been found on Earth so far) and its calculated pre-entry orbit doesn’t cross the orbit of Mars, there’s some interesting science to do!

 At the moment there are three cameras in the SCAMP network.
-On a clear night when all three are operating, they provide excellent coverage of the Midlands and most of Wales, with good two-camera coverage of East Anglia, Western Wales and the Southern Home Counties.
+On a clear night when all three are operating, they provide excellent coverage of the English Midlands and most of Wales, with some coverage of East Anglia, Western Wales and the Southern Home Counties.

 The FRIPON network of more than 100 all-sky digital cameras launched in France in 2016.
-SCAMP is the UK version of the FRIPON network, using the same cameras and software.
-SCAMP has been set up by amateur astronomers and meteoriticists in the UK and has no formal affiliation with the FRIPON project.
-The PRISMA network in Italy also uses the same technology as FRIPON.
+SCAMP is the UK version of the FRIPON network.
+It uses the same cameras and software, and shares data with FRIPON.

-UKMON uses very sensitive cameras that capture very faint meteors at night, whereas SCAMP is optimised for very bright meteors and will eventually operate during the day as well.
+UKMON uses very sensitive cameras that capture very faint meteors at night, whereas SCAMP/FRIPON is optimised for very bright meteors and will eventually operate during the day as well.

-SCAMP cameras are usually set up to run unattended and fully automatically, as bolide events are rare and so you’ll probably only be checking back through captures every couple of months.
+SCAMP cameras run unattended and fully automatically, as bolide events are rare.
 However, it’s your opportunity to be part of history when the next UK meteorite does fall.

 Installed in July 2016 by Alan Shuttleworth, Camera 1 was the first camera in the SCAMP network.
-The camera has a clear view of the (now smiling) Connaught dome and is mounted between the observatory’s two UKMON cameras, as shown below.
+Below are the camera and mount and a daytime view from the camera, in this case a fish-eye view of clouds.

 Installed in October 2016, Camera 2 is mounted on the disused chimney of a private house in East Barnet, North London.
-From this vantage point it can catch events over the Channel, the North Sea, the Midlands and Wales.
+From here it can catch events over the Channel, the North Sea, the Midlands and Wales.

-Installed in June 2017, Camera 3 is high on the roof of a building in the centre of Manchester.
+Installed in June 2017, Camera 3 is high on the roof of a University of Manchester faculty building in the centre of the city.
 Although taken on a wet day, the Manchester skyline can just be made out in the view from the camera.